Pelham's Hatching Hope thrift store has 'something for everybody' - Shelby County Reporter

 “I didn’t even get to see it,” laughed team member Cheryl Lott.

-Trahan said all patrons should know that extreme attention to detail is applied to all pieces in the store, and no matter what they’re buying, they are getting their money’s worth.
+Trahan said all patrons should know that extreme attention to detail is applied to all pieces in the store and no matter what they’re buying, they are getting their money’s worth.

 “We do a lot of research into all of our items.
 We take great pride into what we’re doing,” she said.
-“We owe it to people who donate to us to get the most for what they donated, so we clean everything and do research on it before we price it so people can feel comfortable buying these items.”
+“We owe it to people who donate to us to get the most for what they donated so we clean everything and do research on it before we price it so people can feel comfortable buying these items.”

+The store is open Tuesday-Saturday, 10am-6pm at 2758 Pelham Parkway, Pelham Al 35124.
+You can visit their website at HatchingHopeCares.org.

 How a Pelham mother and daughter are raising awareness to childhood cancer